faycalki/room-scanner-rpi/README.md

 3. Press the button to trigger a room scan (blue LED will trigger)
 4. Listen to the voice description of detected objects

+Note: if you followed the manual instructions, you will want to run the flask detector.py before you run the main.py file.